i

 Optimise your WordPress website

 Besides regularly updating your WordPress website, you need to take measures to keep your website up to speed, secure and SEO-ready.
-WordPress plugins like Wordfence Security, RankMath and WP Optimize will help you optimise your website.
+WordPress plugins like RankMath, Wordfence Security, and WP Optimize will help you optimise your website.

 Conclusion

-Congratulations, you have been introduced to the basics of WordPress.
-Understanding WordPress is a learning process, but this article has got you on your way to learning how to use it.
-Do you want to know more about the CMS?
-You’ll find helpful WordPress articles on our Academy to set up a successful WordPress website.
-Good luck!
+You have now been introduced to the basics of WordPress!
+Understanding WordPress is a learning process, but we hope this article has put you on your way to WordPress mastery.

 Create your website with WordPress